lonalore/parallax_bg/README.md

 # Parallax Background

 > This module is an initial Drupal 8 port of [Parallax Background](https://www.drupal.org/project/parallax_bg) module.
+See [Issue #2861714](https://www.drupal.org/node/2861714) on drupal.org.

 This a simple module that allows to set a vertical [Parallax effect](https://ianlunn.co.uk/plugins/jquery-parallax/) on the background of any element on the DOM.